Kvineshei Tunnel

 The Kvineshei Tunnel (Kvinesheitunnelen) is the fourth-longest railway tunnel in Norway at a length of 9065 m.
 It is located in Agder county along the Sørlandet Line.
-The tunnel runs between Snartemo Station in the village of Snartemo in Hægebostad municipality and the Kvinesdal valley about 5 km northeast of Liknes in the municipality of Kvinesdal.
+The tunnel runs between Snartemo Station in the village of Snartemo in Hægebostad Municipality and the Kvinesdal valley about 5 km northeast of Liknes in Kvinesdal Municipality.

 The tunnel was opened in 1943 when the Sørlandet Line was extended to Moi Station.
 The 9065 m long tunnel includes a 9020 m long straight stretch, the longest straight stretch on the entire Norwegian railway network and about 5 m longer than the one in Romeriksporten.